digiltd/oh-rtd-test/Samples-REST.md

 Note that there are two ways to update an item:

-POST Command - This will send a COMMAND to an item to tell it to take some action (e.g. raise the blind).
+POST Command - This will send a COMMAND to an item to tell it to take some action (e.g. turn on light).

-PUT Status - This is to indicate that the status of an item has changed.
-F(e.g. window is now open).
+PUT Status - This is to indicate that the status of an item has changed (e.g. window is now open).

 ### jquery